George Washington University: School of Nursing

-The history of nursing education at GWU spans more than 100 years.
+The history of nursing education at GW spans more than 100 years.
 In 2002, Jean Johnson, Ph.D., RN, FAAN, then senior associate dean for Health Sciences, met with the nursing faculty to assess GW's capacity to create GW's degree programs.
-The faculty moved forward to develop an MSN in the GWU School of Medicine and Health Sciences with programs in adult nurse practitioner, family nurse practitioner, nursing leadership and management, and clinical research administration.
+The faculty moved forward to develop an MSN in the GW School of Medicine and Health Sciences with programs in adult nurse practitioner, family nurse practitioner, nursing leadership and management, and clinical research administration.
 The first MSN class was admitted in 2004.

 Meanwhile, approval was also obtained to develop a Department of Nursing Education.
 As the first and only chair of the department, Ellen Dawson, Ph.D., RN, ANP, led the MSN program to accreditation in time for the graduation of the first class in 2006.
 Also, she spearheaded the development of both the doctor of nursing practice (DNP) program and the 15-month (four consecutive semesters) accelerated second-degree bachelor of nursing science (ABSN) program located in Ashburn, VA.
 The first classes for these degrees were admitted in 2007 and 2009, respectively.
-In 2010, the GWU School of Nursing was re-established and is now the university's tenth academic institution, with Drs.
-Jean Johnson and Ellen Dawson as the founding deans.
+In 2010, the GW School of Nursing was re-established and is now the university's tenth academic institution, with Jean Johnson and Ellen Dawson as the founding deans.